executablebooks/rst-to-myst/tests/texts/directives.rst

 ``number-lines`` : [start line number]
     Precede every line with a line number.
-    The optional argument is the number of the first line (defaut 1).
+    The optional argument is the number of the first line (default 1).

 and the common options `:class:`_ and `:name:`_.